KarchinLab/probabilistic2020/doc/index.rst

 Probabilistic 20/20
 ===================

-The Probabibilistic 20/20 test identifies genes with signficant oncogene-like and tumor suppressor gene-like mutational patterns.
+The Probabibilistic 20/20 test identifies genes with signficant oncogene-like and tumor suppressor gene-like mutational patterns for small coding region variants.
-Putative signficant oncogenes are found through evaluating the position of missense mutations (clustered missense mutations tend to indicate actiavting mutations).
+Putative signficant oncogenes are found through evaluating missense mutation clustering and *in silico* pathogenicity scores.
+Often highly clustered missense mutations are indicative of activating mutations.
 While statistically signficant tumor suppressor genes (TSGs) are found by abnormally high number of inactivating mutations.

 Probabilistic 20/20 evaluates statistical significance by employing monte carlo simulations, which incorporates observed mutation context.
-Monte carlo, simulations are performed within the same gene and thus avoid building a background distribution based on other genes.
+Monte carlo simulations are performed within the same gene and thus avoid building a background distribution based on other genes.